lofar-astron/factor/doc/source/facetselfcal.rst

     Improved ``MODEL_DATA`` column and dir-dependent solutions.

 Pipeline Steps
-    averageX
+    averageX, create_compressed_mapfileX, concatX
-        Average in time in preparation for imaging
+        Average and concatenate in time in preparation for imaging

     casa_imageX1, adjust_casa_mapfileX, maskX, casa_imageX2
         CASA imaging run.
 Imaging is done with a cell size of 1.5".
 Wide-band imaging is done if more than 5 bands are used.
 Multi-scale clean is always used.